-Some great examples of open ended toys which are suitable for this age group include Lego Junior, wooden play food, sorting toys, board games, small world play, and wooden train sets.
+Some great example of open ended toys which are suitable for this age group include Duplo, plastic animals (and books to go with them), magnetic tiles, wooden blocks, stacking cups, and shape sorters.
 Honestly the list is absolutely endless.
 You will see something very similar on all of these toys; there is not a flashy light or noisy button to be found.

 4. Something from the Santa list

 I would hope that most babies and toddlers have no clue about having a Santa list.
 I would suggest either putting another £20 in the bank for them or selecting another open ended toy from the list above.
 Remember they will not know and will not mind that they didn’t get a tonne of presents!

 5. Something they need – approximate spend £10-£120